 - Set yourself up to flourish in your degree and beyond with our Foundation Year

-- Study a broad and flexible range of business modules which enable you to pursue a career in diverse sectors and specialise in marketing, enterprise, innovation, business development or another area of business
+- Study a broad and flexible range of business modules which enable you to pursue a career in diverse sectors and specialise in marketing, human resources, finance, management, enterprise, innovation, business development or another area of business

 - The University of Winchester Business School is a United Nations Principles for Responsible Management Education (PRME) Champion